Graduate Nondegree Information

 - may enroll in a limited selection of courses offered by the School for Graduate Studies each term (fall, spring and summer);

 - must provide an official transcript verifying completion of a bachelor's degree from a regionally accredited institution prior to acceptance as a nonmatriculated student; and

 Transition from Nondegree Student to Degree-Seeking Student

-Successful completion of courses as a nonmatriculated student will be considered in admissions decisions but will not automatically qualify an individual for admission to a master's program.
+Successful completion of courses as a nonmatriculated student will be considered in admissions decisions but will not automatically qualify an individual for admission to a graduate program.

-- Nonmatriculated students are exempt from any field experience requirements associated with education courses offered through the college's M.A.T. program.
+- Nonmatriculated students are exempt from any field experience requirements associated with education courses offered through the college's M.A.T. program; and

 - If you successfully complete an education course(s) offered through the college's M.A.T. program as a nonmatriculated student and later are admitted to this program, you must fulfill the field experience requirement(s) by the end of the first year.